-Question: Can you compare the differences in determining Mw with multi angle light scattering (MALS) and a single angle measurement of light scattering?
+Question: Can you compare the differences in determining Mw with multi-angle light scattering (MALS) and static light scattering (SLS)?

 Question: Can you review Raleigh scattering?

 Answer: There are several levels of approximation in approaching the analysis of light scattering data.
 The simplest is the Rayleigh approximation where there is no significant angular dependence of the scattering.
 Next, the so-called Rayleigh-Debye approximation is often used.
 This approximation assumes that the angular dependence of scattering is due to phase differences at the detection angle θ caused only by the geometrical path length differences among scattering elements in a scattering body.
 This is usually an excellent approximation for polymers since the scatterers resemble threads immersed in a solvent.
 The Rayleigh-Debye range is more restricted for solid colloids, since the phase shift at the detector between scattering elements is due both to their geometrical path difference and the contrast of index of refraction between the solid object and the solvent.